WebauthnWorks/CTAP2.1-Migration-Guide/Authenticator/AuthenticatorGetInfo.md

 ## Options

 All options are in the form key-value pairs with string IDs and boolean values.
-When an option is not present, the default is applied per table below.
+When an option is not present, platform assumes default as per table below.
 The following is a list of supported options:

 ## What's the same in options?
 ```